 Our community outreach grew in those first few years with the advent of the Faculty Forum Luncheon Lecture Series in 1979 and the Yiddish Tish in 1982, both of which continue to this day.
 Our Israel Study program also began the same year as the Yiddish Tish, so that our students could experience study abroad tailored to their work in Judaic Studies.
 Our Sepphoris archaeological digs, led by the Center’s Academic Director Stuart Miller, expanded our study abroad programs in 1988.

 2009 was another big year for the Center with the creation of the Doris and Simon Konover Chair of Judaic Studies; Professor Dashefsky was the first to hold the position.
 Nobel laureate Elie Wiesel returned to UConn after receiving his honorary doctorate in 1988 to deliver a special lecture in honor of the establishment of this chair.
 In 2013, Professor Jeffrey Shoulson succeeded Arnold Dashefsky to become the Director and Konover Chair of Judaic Studies.
 In 2017, Professor Sebastian Wogenstein became Interim Director of the Center when Professor Shoulson was appointed UConn's Vice Provost of Interdisciplinary Affairs.

-In addition to the MA and an undergraduate minor in Judaic Studies, UConn now also offers a major (BA) and Ph.D. in Hebrew and Judaic Studies (HEJS) through the Department of Literatures, Cultures, and Languages.
+In addition to the MA and an undergraduate minor in Judaic Studies, UConn now also offers a major (BA) and PhD in Judaic Studies through the Hebrew and Judaic Studies (HEJS) section of the Department of Literatures, Cultures, and Languages .